eriktuck/world-bank-kg/SPEC.md

 - [LinkedSDGs API](https://linkedsdg.officialstatistics.org/#/api) (see [LOD4Stats repo](https://github.com/UNStats/LOD4Stats) for implemented SDG Turtle files)

+### Corpus-specific vocabulary

+While a controlled vocabulary could be developed by hand, algorithms like TextRank and [RAKE](https://github.com/aneesha/RAKE) and [YAKE!](https://github.com/LIAAD/yake) are commonly used to extract keywords.
+With transformers, we have available models like [KeyBERT](https://github.com/MaartenGr/KeyBERT).

+However, frontier language models like GPT-4 can likely do even better than these specialized models when prompted.

 ### Triple extraction

 Use spacy to extract triples (subject, predicate, object) for document-specific knowledge graph